Lenir/TIL/Data-Structure/data-Structure_python/README.md

 # python data structure

-repository for practicing python Data structures!
+repository for practicing Data structures with Python! and with unit-tests too.

 ## implemented
 - Binary Tree